robertostling/hnmt/README.md

                     --training-time 48 \
                     --save-model en-sv-72h.model

+## Segmentation

+Select the tokenizer among these options:

+* space: pre-segmented with spaces as separators
+* char: split into character sequences
+* word: use wordpunct from nltk
+* bpe: pre-segmented with BPE (remove '@@ ' from final output)

+TODO: support BPE as internal segmentation (apply_bpe to training data)

-## Using efmaral for attention supervision
+## Using efmaral for attention supervision (not recommended)

 Install the Python bindings for [efmaral](https://github.com/robertostling/efmaral) (i.e. run